mmc00/molina_blog/content/posts/youtube_spotify.md

 {{< /highlight >}}

-In my case, four of the song titles that appear on youtube are not identifiable in Spotify, so I had to clean them manually:
+In my case, four of the song titles that appear on youtube are not identifiable in Spotify, so I had to clean them up manually:

 {{< highlight python >}}
-## fixing some songs titles
+## fixing some song titles
 new_list2 = new_list.copy()
 new_list2[4] = 'Imagine Dragons - Enemy (with JID)'
 new_list2[9] = 'DJ Snake, Justin Bieber - Let Me love You'